EddieHubCommunity/support/discord-readme.md

 We believe Open Source is for everyone, yes you!
 OPEN SOURCE is NOT about code, it is about people and collaboration We are invested in getting you those green squares on GitHub!
 Contributing to Open Source Software (OSS) is a great way for you to learn, work with different people and also network.
+You'll find awesome people here who will guide you and if you're a beginner in open source, keep an eye on #first-timers and #good-first-issues , if you get stuck somewhere feel free to ask help in the community, you'll find someone who can help you for sure and others will learn along too!

 **Please try to adhere by our Code Of Coduct(COC):**